 Stage 1: Review The Materials Contained In The SUMMER INTERNSHIP Binders.

-- Several 3-ring binders are available by the SJU Political Science Office (Simons 150) and in the CSB Political Science Office (Main 426A) showing materials from previous summer study groups.
+- Several 3-ring binders are available by the SJU Political Science Office (Simons 150) showing materials from previous summer study groups.

 - A condensed version of this information is available on the Political Science Department website.

 Stage 2: Program Application

 Complete the online Summer 2014 Washington DC Internship APPLICATION FORM.
 After this you will receive an email containing all of the information you have submitted.